 Medical Malpractice Can Cause Pain and Suffering Damages

-When you turn to a doctor, you put your life in their hands.
+When you need medical care, you put your life in the doctor's hands.
 It is their duty to keep you safe, protected, and healthy while under their care.
 Medical malpractice occurs when a medical professional fails to provide appropriate treatment and safety measures to keep you healthy because they violated the standard of care.
 This can include prescribing incorrect medication, misdiagnosing your injury, or providing negligent surgical treatment.

-Following medical malpractice, you can still suffer from an injury or illness or develop a new one.
-Without proper medical care, you can experience pain and suffering linked to physical and emotional trauma for which you could pursue compensation for.
+Following medical malpractice, you might still suffer from an injury or illness or develop a new one.
+Without proper medical care, you can experience pain and suffering linked to physical and emotional trauma for which you could pursue compensation.

 In Florida, there was a cap on how much a medical malpractice victim could seek for non-economic damages.
-However, in 2017, the Florida Supreme Court ruled to remove the cap on pain and suffering damage to prevent an insurance company from arbitrarily reducing compensation for severe damages.
-You can now pursue compensation for pain and suffering that equals the amount you have had to experience.
+However, in 2017, the Florida Supreme Court decided to remove the cap on pain and suffering damage to prevent an insurance company from arbitrarily reducing compensation for severe damages.
+You can now pursue compensation for pain and suffering that equals the amount you have had to endure.